 Marriage Intensives & Online Counseling | Imago Therapy โ€“ The Marriage Restoration Project

-When your marriage feels like itโ€™s falling apart, itโ€™s natural to feel hesitant about what to try next.
-Weekly therapy might not feel like enough and conversations had at home may end up feeling like theyโ€™re just the same painful loop again and again.
-If youโ€™ve ever considered a couplesโ€™ retreat but have been brushing it off due to skepticism, fear or misinformation, youโ€™re not alone.
-There are plenty of misconceptions floating around about what these retreats really are, who theyโ€™re for and how effective they really can be.
+When your marriage feels like itโ€™s falling apart, itโ€™s natural to hesitate about what to try next.
+Weekly therapy may feel too slow, while conversations at home often spiral into the same painful loops.
+If youโ€™ve ever considered a couples retreat but brushed it off due to skepticism, fear, or misinformationโ€”youโ€™re not alone.

-At The Marriage Restoration Project, we hear from couples every day who started out skeptical about couples therapy.
-They werenโ€™t sure how it would work, they were worried it was too late and they had big fears about what spending an entire weekend together in therapy would bring up.
-But those same couples leave our marriage retreats with hope, clarity and a renewed sense of connection.
+At The Marriage Restoration Project, we hear from couples every day who started out skeptical.
+They worried it was too late, too expensive, or too intense.
+Yet, those same couples leave our retreats with hope, clarity, and renewed connection.

 Myth #1: โ€œItโ€™s Too Late for Usโ€